 Orlando lies less than an hour and a half away, and thus, is the perfect daytrip destination for Disney and theme park lovers.
 Many are unaware that the park decorates beautifully for the Halloween season.
-From Mickey wreaths, to special Halloween treats, this is the best time of the year to visit Disney.
+From Mickey Halloween wreaths, to choreographed light shows and jack o’lanterns, Disney shines with over the top Halloween cheer!
 The decor and event lineup is simply over-the-top amazing!

 Mickey’s Not So Scary Halloween Party is a beloved annual event featuring live stage performances, Halloween projections and fireworks on Cinderella’s castle, trick or treat candy stations (both kids and adults can partake in the fun – you are never too old at Disney!), fun themed treats and merchandise, special festive themed rides, a special parade featuring the Headless horseman, and so much more!

 7. Find the perfect pumpkin at a local patch

 Even with the hot, sunny fall weather, there are dozens of pumpkin patches throughout the metro area.
 From hayrides, to corn mazes, to special fall treats, you will find all your favorite familiar festive activities popular in the cooler fall destinations.
 Check out the Hyde Park Village Pumpkin patch which supports the Humane Society of Tampa.

 Tip – Enjoy a Pumpkin Spice Latte at Buddy Brew and a delicious seasonal Pumpkin Spice acai bowl at Clean Juice prior to picking out your pumpkin.
 Both are conveniently located within the village, along with many other specialty shops.

 8. Creatures of the Night at Zoo Tampa